-Tips: Upon the first thread out, leave a 1.5 inch length dangling on the wrong side of you canvas for anchoring.
-When you progress on the stitches, catch the 1.5 inch length under the stitches on the back of your project.
+Tips: Upon the first thread out, leave a 1.5-inch length dangling on the wrong side of your canvas for anchoring.
+When you progress on the stitches, catch the 1.5-inch length under the stitches on the back of your project.

 Again, thread out straight below the hole of your last thread in to begin the next bead-stitching.